 I would like to share the program sponsored by Libraries in Central America and the Caribbean Region with Library History Special Interest Group.
 There were total of four presentations in this area, and all were fascinating, and helped me to visualize the current scenario of libraries in this region.

-The following map has been taken from one of the presentations (Source: Beverley Hinds, University of the West Indies, Barbados), which would provide an idea about different regions which falls under Central America and the Caribbean Regions.
+The following map, taken from one of the presentations, details the different areas represented under the Central American and the Caribbean Regions.
+(Source: Beverley Hinds, University of the West Indies, Barbados).

 Source: caribbeandiving.com